shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Your attacks don’t deal damage.
 -   Your spells don’t deal damage, don’t heal, don’t grant temporary hp, can’t kill a creature, and can’t revive a creature.

-### This effect is bound by your Spell Duration and Tether Range, and requires sustaining like a normal spell.
+This effect is bound by your Spell Duration and Tether Range, and requires Sustaining like a normal spell.

 ### Level 6 Subclass Features